-The Company's Abbotts project tenement E63/1721 is strategically located and immediately adjoins to the North of Thundelarra Ltd's Garden Gully project Meekatharra (Figure 14.).
-It's approx 10km South West of Doray Mining Ltd's Andy Well project area and mill, is approx 20km North West of the Meekatharra Township and is approx 40km north of the Bluebird mill.
+The Company's Abbotts project tenement E63/1721 is strategically located and immediately adjoins to the North of Thundelarra Ltd's Garden Gully project in Meekatharra, Figure 14. lt's approx 10km South West of Doray Mining Ltd's Andy Well project area and mill, is approx 20km North West of the Meekatharra Township and is approx 40km north of the Bluebird mill.

-Thundelarra has expanded their holdings in this area by acquiring Doray Minerals ground which adioins Thundelarra's current holdings and now surrounds Cervantes E63/1721 southern and western boundaries.
-The Company believes that any of extension gold mineralisation to the north and now east of Thundelarra's tenement area will likely add value to our tenement.
+Thundelarra has significantly expanded their holdings in this by acquiring area Doray Minerals ground which adjoins Thundelarra's current holdings and now surrounds Cervantes E63/1721 southern and western boundaries.
+Any extension of mineralisation to the north and now east of Thundelarra's tenement area will likely add value to our tenement.
 Cervantes has carried out a soil sampling program along the southern boundary of E63/1721 and any results from this program will be pursued in due course.